lostdragon/kong-docker/README.md

 error to a new one (hardcoded in [logic](./error-transformer/body_transformer.lua)) and returns that one in the response payload instead.
 Could be easily modified to read messages from database.

+### tcp-body-log
+Make tcp-log can record request or response body.

 ## How to install plugins